-Equity markets in general have recently experienced extreme price and volume fluctuations and the market prices of many companies have decreased substantially.
+Equity markets in general have recently experienced extreme price and volume fluctuations.
 Such price and volume fluctuations may continue to adversely affect the market price of our common stock for reasons unrelated to our business or operating results.

 Adverse investment returns and other factors may increase our pension liability and pension funding requirements.